 There are two main types of financial aid: need-based aid and merit-based aid.
-Generally, grants are based on financial need, the difference between college costs and ability to pay.
-Scholarships are based on merit, such as academic, athletic or artistic talent, or strange skills, such as making a prom costume out of duct tape.
+Generally, grants are based on financial need, the difference between college costs, and the student’s ability to pay.
+Scholarships are based on merit, such as academic, athletic, or artistic talent, or strange skills, such as making a prom costume out of duct tape.